Cultivating a Climate for Success

 To apply, click the appropriate link below.
 You must fill out all required fields.

 Once the form is completed online, your name will be entered into the volunteer database.
 Proceeding, as stated in the Board Policy, “Any person who volunteers to work with the District shall be screened through…the Internet Criminal History Access Tool (ICHAT)…” If the Michigan criminal background check results declare that an individual has been convicted of a felony or certain misdemeanors, they may be denied eligibility or have a restriction.
 Please allow for up to two weeks for the background check process to be completed.
-Each volunteer who has been denied has the opportunity to appeal the decision with the Director of Human Resources, Jens Milobinski.
-Preceding the meeting, Jens Milobinski will determine if a student’s safety is at risk based on the individual’s case.
+Each volunteer who has been denied has the opportunity to appeal the decision with the Assistant Superintendent of Human Resources, Jens Milobinski.
+Preceeding the meeting, Jens Milobinski will determine if a student’s safety is at risk based on the individual’s case.
 You will be contacted by the teacher or chairperson of the event to schedule your participation.
 Please check with your building coordinator for further information.

 Please note, this process must be completed annually.